jrowny/react-absolute-grid/README.md

 createAbsoluteGrid(DisplayComponent, displayProps = {}, forceImpure = false)`
 ```

- * `DisplayComponent`: is a react component
+ * `DisplayComponent`: is a react component to display in your grid
- * `displayProps`: are properties you want passed down to the DisplayComponent such as event handlers.
+ * `displayProps`: *optional : are properties you want passed down to the DisplayComponent such as event handlers.
- * `forceImpure`: option will make this function as an impure component, meaning it always renders.
+ * `forceImpure`: *optional : option will make this function as an impure component, meaning it always renders. ** not recommended **

 Options (Properties)
 ------